 Provisioning will be discussed at the crew meeting and initial menus will be made for staples.
-Provisioning for breakfast, lunch and snacks will be done in advance through the charter company and are included in the cost of the trip.
+The lion's share of provisioning for breakfast, lunch and snacks will be done in advance through the charter company and are included in the cost of the trip.
 Additional provisioning will depend on crew's desires and final provisioning will be completed once they arrive in Raiatea.